vesoft-inc/nebula/docs/get-started.md

 **Startup Nebula Graph**

-When `nebula` image is ready, run
+When `nebula` image is ready, runs a container:

 ```
 > docker run -it vesoft/nebula-graph:latest /bin/bash
 ```

-to start and login to the docker container.

 After login, you're in the `root` directory and you should switch to the nebula directory